IliasMCBM/ProyectoDevOps/README.md

 *   **Build Stage:** Executed by running `python build_index.py`.
 This script takes the codebase, dependencies (installed via `requirements.txt`), and data (from `DATA_PATH`) to produce the FAISS vector index (saved to `FAISS_INDEX_PATH`).
 This index is a build artifact.
 *   **Release Stage:** A release is the combination of the build (code + build artifacts like the FAISS index) and the configuration (environment variables).
 For this project, a release isn't a single packaged binary but the state of the repository files plus the generated index, ready to be run with appropriate environment configuration.
 *   **Run Stage:** Executed by running `streamlit run botInterface.py`.
 This stage runs the application.
 The application expects the FAISS index to be pre-built and available at `FAISS_INDEX_PATH`.
 It does not perform any build steps itself.

+### VI.
+Processes

+Execute the app as one or more stateless processes.

+*   **ChatBot Logic:** The `ChatBot` class in `RAG.py`, once initialized with the FAISS index, processes each incoming query statelessly.
+It does not retain information from one query to affect the processing of subsequent, independent queries.
+*   **In-Memory Index:** The FAISS index is loaded into the memory of each application process (Streamlit worker) at startup.
+This is treated as a read-only, pre-built dependency for the lifetime of the process.
+This is acceptable as it doesn't represent mutable state that changes with requests.
+*   **Streamlit Session State:** The `botInterface.py` (Streamlit app) uses `st.session_state` to maintain chat history for each user.
+This session state is currently held in the memory of the specific Streamlit process handling that user.
+For simple deployments, this is standard.
+For robust, scalable deployments that need to survive process restarts or load balancing across many instances without losing session data, this session state would ideally be externalized to a backing service (e.g., a database or cache like Redis).
+This is a more advanced consideration beyond the current scope.
+*   **Scalability:** Because the core request processing is stateless, the application can be scaled horizontally by running multiple instances of the Streamlit application.
+Each instance would operate independently with its own copy of the read-only FAISS index.